 go together, even if they are often associated.

 1. We know the contents of our own mind more intimately, with more certainty than we know our bodies.

 2. We could know we had a mind even if we weren't sure if we had a body.

 3. It is conceivable that we could have no body but still exist, but not conceivable that we could have no mind and still exist.

 4. It is logically possible minds could exist without bodies or physical matter.

-5. But if that's possible, then mind must be an independent, distinct substance from matter.
+5. But if that's possible, then mind must a distinct entity from physical matter.

 Evidence for Dualism?

 The Conceivability of Zombies